write4alive/Data-Lake-Spark-ETL-Operations/README.md

 <br>
 The project template includes three files:<br>
 <br>
 etl.py    reads data from S3, processes that data using Spark, and writes them back to S3<br>
-dl.cfgcontains your AWS credentials<br>
+dl.cfg    contains your AWS credentials<br>
 README.md provides discussion on your process and decisions<br>